HannesOberreiter/bScale/README.md

 **SIM900 Power On Pin**

-On some SIM900 Modules are the power up pin not connected and you need to smolder the right position.
+On some SIM900 Modules the power up pin is not connected and you need to smolder the right position.
 Please see your specific Module description.
 ![SIM900 smoldering](https://github.com/HannesOberreiter/bScale/blob/master/img/sim900_smoldering.jpg)

 If you use a single weight cell like me, the whole build is a little bit "shaky".
 To prevent to much bending on the iron bars I added this screws on all four sides with just milimeters of space.